 Configure MySQL Performance Schema Settings

 To collect query metrics, samples, and execution plans, enable the MySQL Performance Schema.
-Update the following parameters in your DB Cluster Parameter Group, then restart the server for the settings to take effect.
+Update the following parameters in your DB Cluster Parameter Group.

 performance_schema = 1